-When surgery is your best course of treatment for an injury, it’s important to find a physical therapist that can get you back to full function.
+When surgery is your best course of treatment for an injury, it’s important to find a physical therapist that can get you back to full function afterwards.

 If you have suffered an injury that requires surgery, physical therapy is in your very near future.
 Whether it is a rotator cuff repair, ACL repair, or a joint replacement, the doctors at F.I.T.
-Muscle & Joint Clinic are highly skilled in guiding you through your post surgical treatment plan to give you the best results after surgery.
+Muscle & Joint Clinic are highly skilled in guiding you through a post-surgical treatment plan to give you the best results after surgery.
 Your physical therapist will work closely with your surgeon to make sure you are progressing through the surgical protocol and to communicate any problems that may arise along the way.
-Following any surgical intervention physical therapy will be help you regain your range of motion, normal tissue tension, and strength of the body part to leave you feeling better than before.
+Following any surgical intervention, physical therapy can help you regain your range of motion, normal tissue tension, and strength of the body part to leave you feeling better than before.

 What It Treats

 Post-operative physical therapy can help with a variety of surgeries, including but not limited to:

 - Joint replacements (knee, hip, shoulder)

 - Broken bone that require fixation including, wrists, arms, and ankles